sebouh137/clas12-rge-analysis/README.md

 **Pending tasks are**:
 - [ ] Apply acceptance correction.
 - [ ] Include GitHub tests.
-- [ ] Add a main program to call all other programs for working simplicity.
+- [ ] Add a main program (probably in bash) to call all other programs for working simplicity.
 - [ ] Improve `bank_containers` to be more generic.
 - [ ] Improve the use of constants thorough the code by using a dictionary or a similar structure.
 - [ ] Apply radiative correction.
 - [ ] Apply Feynman cuts.
 - [ ] Improve error code handling.
+- [ ] Improve sampling fraction handling.
 - [ ] Improve simulation filename handling so that it can work with any beam energy -- at least up to [0.1*GeV].
 - [ ] Get beam energy from `clas12mon` instead of hardcoding it -- check `get_beam_energy()` function from `file_handler.c`.